Monday, December 10, 2012

 I really enjoyed the clever format of this book by David Levithan.
 Each entry is a word and the scene that follows relates the word to the relationship.
 At first, it seems disorganized since it isn't sequential in terms of time; it's in alphabetical order.
 But after the first few pages, it begins to solidify.

-There are two threads that run through the entries which create the plot that makes this a novel rather then a list of words and random anecdotes.
+There are two threads that run through the entries which create the plot that makes this a novel rather than a list of words and random anecdotes.
 These two threads are alcoholism and infidelity, which lend some seriousness to an otherwise lighthearted picture of a couple falling in love.

 It's a quick read and makes for a good gift for a lover.
 (At least, I think so.
 You'd have to ask my boyfriend if he agrees.)